 The statistics on how employer branding impacts your ability to attract top talent are endless.
-For starters, 75% of job seekers will consider an employer’s brand before even applying for a job, according to a 2015 study.
+For starters, 72% of employers agreed that employer brand has a significant impact when hiring.
 The same research revealed the majority of candidates will seek out a company’s website and social media to find out more about a potential employer, showing how important it is to project an updated, positive impression of your brand and your work culture.

 With that in mind, it’s apparent that a poor employer brand strategy will impact your ability to attract and retain the right sales people for your business.
 Glassdoor notes that 69% of candidates would not take a job with a business that had a bad reputation – even if they were unemployed.
 And with Career Builder revealing that 56% of job seekers rank employer brand as the deciding factor when choosing a new job, it couldn’t be clearer that you’ll attract more – and better – candidates with a stronger employer brand.

 Understand what people want